joeyshi12/diff-eq-solver/README.md

 ## Getting Started

-The file for running this program can be found at src/main/ui/Main.py.
+Sample code for running the program can be found at src/main/ui/Main.py.
+Try changing the parameters of the constructor calls and see how it changes the excel spreadsheets in src/data.

 ## Example
 ```python